George Christian (journalist): Personal life and death

-Christian was married twice, firstly to Elizabeth Brown, and secondly, to Jo Anne Martin (1936–2015), a lawyer and philanthropist.
+Christian was married twice, firstly to Elizabeth Brown and secondly to Jo Anne Martin (1936–2015), a lawyer and philanthropist.
 He had six children.

 In 1978, his son John, then thirteen years of age, shot his English teacher, Wilbur Grayson, to death in front of his classmates with his father's .22 Long Rifle.
 Following the murder, John spent almost two years in Timberland Hospital in Dallas.
 John graduated from Highland Park High School in Dallas, and then attended college and law school at the University of Texas at Austin.
 He is currently an attorney in Austin.

 Christian died on November 27, 2002, at the age of 75.
+Although a parishioner at All Saints Episcopal Church for 40 years, his funeral service was held at University United Methodist church.
 He is interred at the Texas State Cemetery in Austin, beside his father and mother and near his great-grandfather, Brigadier General Adam Rankin Johnson of the Confederate States Army.